 Key Contributions

-• Frames detection around coordination in real time, rather than retrospective post-hoc analysis or per-account bot scoring.
+• Frames the detection task around coordination in real time, rather than retrospective analysis or per-account classification.

-• Articulates a conceptual distinction between organic coordination and malicious coordinated bot activity as the basis for detection.
+• Introduces a conceptual distinction between benign organic coordination and malicious coordinated bot activity as the basis for detection.

 Methods

-• A real-time detection pipeline for coordinated bot networks (specific algorithmic details are not available from the abstract).
+• Develops a real-time detection approach for coordinated bot networks.
+The specific algorithmic details are not available from the abstract.

 Findings

-• Specific empirical results are not reported in the available abstract.
+• Specific empirical results are not reported in the available abstract; the contribution is primarily framing and methodological direction.

 Connections